Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: ML training

 Two problems are considered.
 The ``object identification'' and the ``physics trigger'' are used to evaluate the firmware performance in different ways.
 The former is used to define the benchmark configuration (section \ref{sec:benchmark}) and to scan one parameter at a time starting from the benchmark (section \ref{sec:perf_scan}).
 In contrast, the latter is used to evaluate configurations with many parameters far from the benchmark (section \ref{sec:far_benchmark}).

-\subsubsection{Electron vs.\ photon}
+\subsection{Electron vs.\ photon}

-The first problem is to separate electrons vs.\ photons.
+The example considered for the ``object identification'' problem is to separate electrons vs.\ photons.
 Studies are done with the \fwX\ software to make comparisons of approximations that are made for the FPGA implementation.
 For example, ROC curves for varying number of bits for the input variable values are compared.

-The electron-photon problem is interesting in high energy physics, especially for the level-1 system.
-Due to latency constraints the level-1 system typically receives only a fraction of the calorimeter data containing localized energy deposits without much, if any, additional tracker data.
+The electron-photon problem is interesting in high energy physics, especially for the level-1 trigger.
+Due to latency constraints the level-1 trigger typically receives only a fraction of the calorimeter data containing localized energy deposits without much, if any, additional tracker data.
 This is a challenge because whereas the electron leaves ionizing energy deposits in the tracker due to its electrical charge, the photon leaves no such pattern as it passes through the tracker until it hits the calorimeter.
 In the calorimeter, both an electron and a photon leave similar patterns of energy deposits.
-Some differences arise as an electron deposits energy primarily by bremsstrahlung radiation and a photon deposits energy mainly by pair production \cite{Fabjan:2020ixe}.
-Therefore, an electron tends to deposit its energy towards the beginning of its entry to the calorimeter, while a photon deposits its energy later in its passage.
+Some differences arise where electrons and photons deposit energy in the calorimeter as the electromagnetic shower develops laterally through the detector material.
+An electron deposits energy primarily by bremsstrahlung radiation and a photon deposits energy mainly by pair production \cite{Fabjan:2020ixe}.
+Therefore, an electron tends to deposit its energy towards the beginning of its entry to the calorimeter, while a photon deposits its energy at least one radiation length later in its passage through the detector material.
 These small differences are difficult to distinguish using the traditional cut-based method and may be better suited for ML \cite{Andrews:2018nwy,deOliveira:2018lqd}.